kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the following statements describes the AWS Cloud’s agility?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. AWS provides a low-cost virtual network infrastructure for your workloads.
+&nbsp;&nbsp;&nbsp;&nbsp;A. AWS provides a low-cost virtual network infrastructure for your workloads.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. AWS allows you to host your applications in multiple regions around the world.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. AWS allows you to pay for what you use with no long-term commitments.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. AWS allows you to provision capacity on the fly.